isomerpages/ura-lkywcp/index.md

         url:
     - resources:
         title: Cities database
-        subtitle: Learn more
+        subtitle: Deep delve
-        button: More useful resources
+        button: More from the Prize cities
 ---